LucieLeBriquer/webserv/README.md

 Convention : we should have a `cgi-bin` directory in our root

-Uploading files could be handled by CGI (for example python)
+Uploading files could be handled by CGI (for example php)

 ---
 ## Ressources